Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 The Hardy Cross method is also known as the single path adjustment method and is a

-relaxation method.
-The flowrate in each pipe is adjusted iteratively until all
+relaxation method used for solving pipe networks.
+The flow rate in each pipe is adjusted iteratively until all

 equations are satisfied.
 The method is based on two primary physical laws: